laxamanakp/mednotifyplus/README.md

 Click the link to watch

 ## **Installation & Requirements**
-To get started with MedNotify+: Smart Scheduler with Cost-Friendly Suggestions, follow the steps below:
+To get started with Mednotifyplus: Reminder with Cost-Friendly Suggestions, follow the steps below:
 ### **Requirements:**
 - Android Studio Meerkat (2024.3.1) installed on Windows, macOS, or Linux
 - Android device in developer mode with USB debugging enabled.